Sharp metastability threshold for an anisotropic bootstrap percolation model: Introduction

 \subsection{Probabilistic tools}

-There is a natural notion of increasing events in $\{0,1\}^{\Z^2}$: an event $A$ is \emph{increasing} if for any pair of configurations $\omega\leq \omega'$ -- every occupied site in $\omega$ is occupied in $\omega'$ -- such that $\omega$ is in $A$, then $\omega'$ is in $A$.
-Two important inequalities related to increasing events will be used in the proof: the first one is the so-called \emph{FKG inequality}.
-Let two increasing events $A$ and $B$, then:
+There is a natural notion of increasing events in $\{0,1\}^{\Z^2}$: an event $A$ is \textit{increasing} if for any pair of configurations $\omega\leq\omega'$---every occupied site in $\omega$ is occupied in $\omega'$---such that $\omega$ is in $A$, then $\omega'$ is in $A$.
+Two important inequalities related to increasing events will be used in the proof: the first one is the so-called \textit{FKG inequality}.
+Let $A$ and $B$ be two increasing events, then

-The second is the \emph{BK inequality}.
+The second is the \textit{BK inequality}.
 We say that two events occur disjointly if for any $\omega\in A\cap B$, it is possible to find a set $F$ so that $\omega_{|F}\in A$ and $\omega_{|F^c}\in B$ (the restriction means that the occupied sites of $\omega_{|F}$ are exactly the occupied sites of $\omega$ which are in $F$).
-We denote the disjoint occurrence by $A\circ B$ (we denote $A_1\circ..\circ A_n$ for $n$ events occurring disjointly).
-Then:
+We denote the disjoint occurrence by $A\circ B$ (we denote $A_1\circ\cdots\circ A_n$ for $n$ events occurring disjointly).
+Then

-We refer the reader to the book \cite{Grimmett} for proofs and a complete study of percolation models.
+We refer the reader to the book~\cite{Grimmett} for proofs and a complete study of percolation models.

-We will also use the following easy instance of Chebyshev's inequality.
-For $\e>0$, there exists $p_0>0$ such that for $p<p_0$ and $n\geq1$, the probability of a binomial variable with parameters $n$ and $p$ being larger than $\e n$ is smaller than $e^{-n}$.
+We will also use the following easy instance of Chernoff's inequality.
+For every $\e>0$, there exists $p_0>0$ such that for every $p<p_0$ and $n\geq1$, the probability of a binomial variable with parameters $n$ and $p$ being larger than $\e n$ is smaller than~$e^{-n}$.